Windfisch/tretroller/README.md

 Connect the 5V power supply and the GND with the blue pill and with the LED strip.
 The LED strip's data in pin goes to PA7, and the tacho input is at PA8.
 I use an open-collector hall sensor (A3144, deprecated) with an 1k pull-up.
+A push-button shorts PB10 to +3.3V for user input.
+(For convenience, you can tie the PB10-side terminal of that switch to the BOOT0 pin, too.)

 Building and Flashing